CartoDB/harvest-cropper/README.md

 ## Usage

-Just run `harvest-explorer` to see the different commands available, you can also run `harvest-explorer [command] --help` to check further details and options for every command.
+Just run `cropper` to see the different commands available, you can also run `cropper [command] --help` to check further details and options for every command.

 The list of commands available are: